deima24/Math-test/README.md

 the answer because the grammar was wrong.
 - Subtraction was the same as division game was asking to subtract small number with a bigger so the answer would be negative.
 So I created if statement to check the numbers and put bigger one in the front.
+- When playing the game and user enters not a number the game crash.
+Fixed by adding try and exept to catch str and put as error message.

 ## Remaining Bugs

 - In the division game shows only few questions and at the end it show that is asked 10 questions.
-- When playing the game and user enters not a number the game crash.

 # Future Plans